jvani/PUI2016_jmv423/HW2_jmv423/README.md

 2. Dropped columns by reassigning df object to a subset of columns.
 3. Renamed dataframe headings and reformatted date string using ```pd.to_datetime()```
 4. Visualized data using matplotlib.

+####Work Breakdown
+All code written by Jordan Vani.
+Conceptual planning done with Francis Ko.